 General considerations

-• Choose a quiet, private place you won't be disturbed.
+- Choose a quiet, private place you won't be disturbed.
 If you're doing it over a video call, ensure they're in a private place and don't use Slack Hangouts or similar even if it's the main way you normally communicate.
 Use a one-off Zoom, Google Meet, or another similar tool so it's completely private.

-• Plan the full process, not just up to the conversation.
+- Plan the full process, not just up to the conversation.
 That includes everything in this article, in advance.

-• If they're unavailable or unresponsive, have a pre-scripted email with the information you'll send as a fallback.
+- If they're unavailable or unresponsive, have a pre-scripted email with the information you'll send as a fallback.
 Don't allow more than a day to have the conversation.
 Be decisive (one way or the other it'll be communicated today).

 There are a few things your conversation should cover.
 Here's a basic script:

-• Back to you to ask if they have any questions.
-Field those questions with direct, contained, brief answers.
+- Field questions with direct, contained, brief answers.
 Don't guess any answers—if you don't know or are at all unsure, say you'll get back to them with the answer in an email.
+It's really important to avoid speculating or guessing here, however well intentioned.

 Plan beyond the transition